This week inHusker history

 1913: An injury-plagued fall camp has coach Jumbo Stiehm less than optimistic about the Cornhuskers' prospects.
 (NU would finish the season a perfect 8-0.)

-«1933: Lincoln Star sports editor Cy Sherman comes out in favor of banning radio broadcasts of Big Six conference games, saying ticket revenue is suffering greatly.
+«1933: Lincoln Star sports editor Cy Sherman comes out in favor of banning radio broadcasts of Big Six conference football games, saying ticket revenue is suffering greatly.

 1948: Nebraska's Fred Hawkins, a substitute guard, scores with a recovered fumble to provide the winning margin in a 19-15 victory over Iowa State.
 It was a bright start to a dreary season, as the Huskers would win just once more in 1948.